MatteP1/thesis/Tasks.md

   - [x] prove dequeue spec
   - [ ] Might be possible to remove isLL xs
   - [ ] Show the two derived specifications (similar to two-lock versions)
+  - [ ] Try to remove consistency check and see if spec is still provable

 - [ ] Clean up proofs and make consistent
   - [ ] Make variable names consistent (x_n vs x_head_new)